MicrosoftDocs/learn/learn-pr/student-evangelism/health-bot-integrating-bot/includes/2-building-a-database.md

 ### Giving Access to other users to make changes to your database

 We often work with multiple people on the same project and would like to share our timely updated work with them.
-We can do this by making the the other users admins for our database.
+We can make the the other users admins for our database.
 This way the user can view and modify the database along with you.

 Follow the steps to give access to another user: